Risankizumab-rzaa (By injection)

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Allow the medicine to warm to room temperature for 15 to 30 minutes, without removing the syringes from the carton, before you use it.
+- Allow the medicine to warm to room temperature for 30 to 90 minutes for the prefilled pen and 15 to 30 minutes for the prefilled syringe, without removing the medicine from the carton, before you use it.
 Do not warm the medicine in any other way.

-- Check the liquid in the prefilled syringe.
-It should be clear and colorless or slightly yellow and may contain small particles.
+- Check the liquid in the prefilled pen or syringe.
+It should be clear and colorless to yellow or slightly yellow and may contain small particles.
 Do not use the medicine if it is cloudy, discolored, or has flakes or large particles in it.
 Do not shake.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 Do not inject into areas where the skin is tender, bruised, red, hard, thick, scaly, or in areas with scars, stretch marks, or is affected by psoriasis.

 - Use a new needle and syringe each time you inject your medicine.
-Use each prefilled syringe only one time.
-Do not save an open syringe.
+Use each prefilled pen or syringe only one time.
+Do not save an open medicine.

-- Do not use the syringe if it has been dropped or damaged.
+- Do not use the pen or syringe if it has been dropped or damaged.
 Do not remove the needle cover until you are ready to use it.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.